woutdp/DRAMASyntax/README.md

 **Package control**: You can install DRAMASyntax with [package control](https://github.com/wbond/package_control_channel).
 This is the recommended way.

-**Manual:** In linux go to your sublime config package folder located at '~/.config/sublime-text-3/Packages/'
+**Manual:** In linux go to your sublime config package folder located at

+'''Shell
+~/.config/sublime-text-3/Packages/
+'''